A Message from Galvanize Action about a huge block of persuadable voters!

 With rare exceptions, we don’t participate in partisan political activities or endorse any candidates for elected office.
 We take no government or corporate money, which allows us to remain fiercely independent and call out bad actors – no matter who they are or how much money and power they have.

-Democracy in the United States is under systematic attack – we are seeing the autocratic playbook unfold across the country,… The post Democracy Campaign Internship – President’s Office appeared first on Public Citizen.
+Internship, Democracy Campaign – President’s Office Summer 2026 Democracy in the United States is under systematic attack – we are… The post Democracy Campaign Internship – President’s Office appeared first on Public Citizen.

 Founded in 1971 by Sydney M. Wolfe, M.D. and Ralph Nader, Public Citizen’s Health Research Group (HRG) promotes research-based, system-wide… The post Health Research Group – Library and Information Science Internship appeared first on Public Citizen.